Daniele Caramani: Academic career

 Caramani started his career in 1991 at the University of Geneva as teaching assistant in methods and comparative politics.
 He was a researcher at the Mannheim Centre for European Social Research (1996−1998) and then assistant professor at the University of Florence until 2002.
 In 2000−2002 he was Vincent Wright Fellow at the Robert Schuman Centre for Advanced Studies.
 In 2002 he returned to Mannheim.
 In 2004 he took up a position as Senior Lecturer / Reader at the University of Birmingham, UK.
 In 2006 he became a Professor of Comparative Politics at the University of St. Gallen, Switzerland.
 Since 2014, he is a professor at the University of Zurich holding the Chair of Comparative Politics.
 In 2020 he was appointed Ernst B. Haas Chair at the European University Institute, Florence (on leave from the University of Zurich), where he directs the European Governance and Politics Programme at the Robert Schuman Centre for Advanced Studies.

-He has been a visiting fellow and guest professor at Nuffield College (Oxford University), Stein Rokkan Centre in Bergen, Norway, European University Institute, Florence, and Australian National University, Canberra.
+He has been a Jemolo Fellow at Nuffield College (Oxford University), a visiting fellow at the Stein Rokkan Centre in Bergen, Norway, and a visiting professor at the European University Institute, Florence, and Australian National University, Canberra (2019-2020).